PaddlePaddle/PaddleDetection/docs/advanced_tutorials/MODEL_TECHNICAL_en.md

         pass
 ```

-**几点说明：**
+**A few notes:**
 - All architecture needs to be registered using a `register`
 - When constructing a complete network, `__category__ = 'architecture'` must be set to represent a complete object detection model;
-- Backbone, neck, YOLO Head, post Process and other inspection components are passed into the architecture to form the final network.
+- Backbone, neck, YOLO head, post-process and other inspection components are passed into the architecture to form the final network.
 Modularization of detection like this improves the reusability of detection models, and multiple models can be obtained by combining different detection components.
-- The from Config class function implements the automatic configuration of channels when modules are combined.
+- The from config class function implements the automatic configuration of channels when modules are combined.

-#### 2.2Added a Configuration File
+#### 2.2 Create Configuration File

-##### 2.2.1Network Structure Configuration File
+##### 2.2.1 Network Structure Configuration File
 The configuration of the yolov3 network structure is defined in the `configs/yolov3/_base_/` folder.
 For example, `yolov3_darknet53.yml` defines the network structure of Yolov3 Darknet as follows:
 ```
 architecture: YOLOv3